-In the early 1900s, only white citizens and black attorneys were permitted to use New Orleans public libraries, a cause for great concern among many black leaders in the city.
-James Hardy Dillard, Tulane Professor and advocate for African American education, persuaded the Andrew Carnegie Foundation to donate $25,000 for the construction of a library for black New Orleanians.
+In the early 1900s, New Orleans public libraries only permitted white people and black attorneys to use their facilities.
+This policy was a cause for great concern among the black community.
+James Hardy Dillard, Tulane professor and advocate for African American education, persuaded the Andrew Carnegie Foundation to donate $25,000 for the construction of a library for black New Orleanians.
 [1,2]

-The library was designed by architect William R. Burke and construction completed on October 24, 1915.
-The museum's opening ceremony was cause for great celebration, numerous black civic leaders spoke at the event.
+The Dryades Street Library opened on October 24, 1915.
+The library's opening ceremony was cause for great celebration and numerous black civic leaders spoke at the event.
 [1, 2]

-In addition to circulating books and providing popular educational programming for children and adults, the Dryades Library became home to civic meetings, including the Negro Board of Trade, the NAACP, and the YMCA.
+In addition to circulating books and providing popular educational programming for children and adults, the Dryades Library became home to civic meetings, including the Negro Board of Trade, the National Association for the Advancement of Colored People (NAACP), and the Young Men's Christian Association (YMCA.)
 [1, 2]

-In 1955 under the leadership of Rosa Keller, the board of the New Orleans Public Library desegregated the NOPL system.
-In 1965 Dryades Street Library closed due to damages wrought by Hurricane Betsy.
-The building was purchased by the YMCA and converted into a community center that is still in use today.
+In 1955, under the leadership of Rosa Keller, the board of the New Orleans Public Library (NOPL) desegregated the NOPL system.
+In 1965, Dryades Street Library closed due to damages wrought by Hurricane Betsy.
+The YMCA purchased the building and converted into a community center that is still in use today.